darkmavis1980/itsup/README.md

 npm install
 ```

+### Create .env

+Create a `.env` file, you can simply copy the `.env.sample` one, and default values will work with the configuration set in docker-compose.yml, but if you need to use a separate MariaDB instance, you will need to change that accordingly.

 ### Create configuration

 Set the list of endpoints to check by creating a `jobs.json`, and creating an `jobs` array, and each record should have the following object: